GoblinArchives/LiminalHorror/SRD3/NPCs.md

 * **Items**: Camera, checklist, pen, flashlight, state of the art low profile body armor.

 An insurance adjuster and investigator.
-Works for a subsidiary of **[Panopticon](#panopticon) (link)** and one of the most prolific adjusters currently active.
+Works for a subsidiary of **[Panopticon](https://liminalhorrorrpg.com/srd-factions/#panopticon)** and one of the most prolific adjusters currently active.
 He's been involved in some historic events through his line of work.
 With glasses and perpetually disheveled hair, he always has the perfect question to ask.

 * **Desire**: To tackle and solve weird situations with a calm analytical approach and a handy checklist.
 * **Secret**: He has been keeping a secret folder full of evidence since realizing that Panopticon’s role in some of these strange events is putting humanity at risk.